fair-research/bdbag/README.md

 * Built-in support for creation of bags with [Bagit/RO profile](https://github.com/ResearchObject/bagit-ro) compatibility.

 An experimental Graphical User Interface (GUI) for *bdbag* can be found [here](https://github.com/fair-research/bdbag_gui).

+The technical paper, [``I'll take that to go: Big data bags and minimal identifiers for exchange of large, complex datasets"](https://zenodo.org/record/820878) explains the motivation for BDBags, provides details on the design and implementation, and gives examples of use.

 ### Dependencies